 The Star Wars film that tried to make intergalactic trade embargoes cool!
 It is no secret I am no fan of the prequel trilogy by any means.
 The characters are dull and lifeless, with Lucas struggling to make sense of this convoluted story with all of its trade wars and political fodder.
 More so, it lacks any sense of magic and wonder that encapsulated the original trilogy.
-Additionally, the technical aspect of this film, while impressive for its ambition at the time, is overly distracting and has not aged well.
-With that said, the best elements of the movie are John Williams score and the well-choreographed Darth Maul, Qui-gon and Obi-wan duel.
+Additionally, the technical aspect of this film, while impressive for its ambition, is overly distracting and has not aged well.
+The movie's best elements are John Williams score and the well-choreographed Darth Maul, Qui-gon, and Obi-wan duel.
 Overall, The Phantom Menace suffers from a lackluster script, poor acting, and a lack of depth.

 11. Star Wars: Attack of the Clones

-I was taught if you don’t have anything nice to say, don’t say anything at all.
+If you don’t have anything nice to say, I was taught not to say anything.
 This rule applies to the Attack of the Clones.
 In all seriousness, across the board, the film falters in almost every way.
 It is plagued by bad acting and a senseless script.
 The on-screen chemistry between Padme & Anakin is non-existent.
 With unmotivated sequences of anger in an attempt to foreshadow Anakin’s turn to the dark side falling flat.
-Moreover, the digitally created worlds in Attack of the Clones don’t even hold up within the film in comparison to the backdrops of scenes shot in Spain, and Lake Como, Italy.
+Moreover, the digitally created worlds in Attack of the Clones don’t even hold up within the film compared to the backdrops of scenes shot in Spain, and Lake Como, Italy.
 I wish Lucas had allowed another filmmaker to refine his scripts and direct the prequel trilogy.
-There’s Some really great political themes about power and corruption buried in here that could’ve been interesting to see.
-Overall, I do not dislike the movie as much as I used to, but it is undermined by its messy script, underdeveloped characters, and underwhelming action.
+There are some really great themes about power and corruption buried here that could’ve been interesting to see.
+Overall, I don’t dislike the movie as much as I used to, but it is undermined by its messy script, underdeveloped characters, and underwhelming action.

 Thank you all for reading my thoughts on all the Star Wars films.
 This franchise is one I hold near and dear to my heart, as many of us do.
 I could not be more excited to watch the conclusion of the Skywalker saga this Sunday.
 Until then, what did all of you think of my ranking?
 Agree or disagree?
 Let me know in the comments or on my social media!